 Despite previous studies indicating losartan as the more effective drug in slowing aortic-root enlargement, both groups showed a decrease in aortic-root z-score.
 Researchers report that there was “no significant difference in the rate of aortic-root dilation.”
 In addition, no difference was recorded between the age subgroups.

 Although researchers did not find losartan to be the more effective treatment, they do repost that “the aortic-root z-score decreased significantly over time in each group, particularly in younger versus older participants, which suggests that there may be added value in beginning therapy relatively early in the disease course.”

 In an accompanying editorial, Juan M. Bowen, MD, and Heidi M. Connolly, MD, FACC, note that “it is possible that the atenolol dose used in this trial was more effective than the investigators had anticipated … [However,] losartan appears to be a reasonable treatment option, especially in patients who cannot take beta-blockers.”
 Both physicians later suggest that the combination of beta-blockers and angiotensin-receptor blockers might work synergistically to achieve even better results.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, Echocardiography/Ultrasound
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, Echocardiography/Ultrasound

 Keywords: Angiotensin Receptor Antagonists, Losartan, Atenolol, Adrenergic beta-Antagonists, Body Weight, Marfan Syndrome, Blood Pressure, Heart Rate, Echocardiography, AHA Annual Scientific Sessions